holgern/beem/README.rst

-beem - Unofficial Python Library for Steem and HIVE
+beem - Unofficial Python Library for HIVE and STEEM
 ===================================================

 beem is an unofficial python library for steem and HIVE, which is created new from scratch from `python-bitshares`_